Product prototype building is gaining immense popularity within different industries.

 I searched for local sewing classes first, thinking I was going to learn to sew myself.
 I don’t know what I was thinking.
 I was eventually recommended a sewing shop by one of the sewing classes/workshop places I contacted.
 This is where I met the owner of the shop, a masterful older German lady.
 She reminded me of my father a bit, an old soul with an immense amount of knowledge and experience.
 She was an expert at her craft.
 She talked me through the manufacturing process and taught me a lot about it.
 She connected me with a fabric supplier, a waistband supplier and set out a timeline to create prototypes.
 All I had to do was provide the printed templates of the underwear on a roll of fabric.

-Another common method is to find a generic product and put your own unique spin on it.
+Incase you do not have the resources for creating virtual prototypes or physical prototypes, an alternative approach is to find a generic product and put your own unique spin on it.

 Although this may sound like copying or cheating, it is actually more common than you think.
 As consumers, many of the products we buy we'd get the same value if we purchased the generic versions.